 In OSHA NYC training courses we teach you how to stay safe and prevent construction accidents on New York sites.
-You will train on identifying dangers on the construction site and avoid them without taking any risks.
-You will then be taught the proper protocols for reporting accidents and risky situations to the competent authorities.
+You will train on identifying dangers on the construction site and avoiding them without taking any risks.
+You will then be taught the proper protocols for reporting accidents and risky situations to competent authorities.
 In addition, we prepare you to take care of your personal safety and avoid injuries and accidents in the workplace.
 Training is required to be provided in a language that employees understand.

 What If I Don’t Have My OSHA Certificate?

-Without an authorized OSHA training certificate or a DOL card, you cannot be hired as a construction worker on any of the New York city’s sites.
+Without an authorized OSHA training certificate or a DOL card, you cannot be hired as a construction worker on any of New York city’s sites.
 If you work in construction without taking the course, the employer, or the construction company that hired you can get into serious trouble.
 According to regulations, the company will be fined $ 15,000 for each unskilled worker.

 Who Can Give an OSHA Certificate?

 OSHA certification in safety and prevention can only be given by authorized organizations that meet the requirements imposed by law, especially with regards to the number of hours that training must last.

 How Much Does the OSHA NYC Training Cost?

 The cost for the OSHA course in New York can range from $ 100 to $ 400.
 However, OSHA Outreach Courses provide affordable online training courses along with incomparable benefits.

 OSHA Outreach Courses currently offer an extensive list of 400+ online safety training courses and resources.
 The courses and training camp lasts from half a day to several weeks, depending on the type of training, certification, and level.